anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter03.rst

 Tenant Isolation
 ~~~~~~~~~~~~~~~~

-In Keystone v1 and v2 (both deprecated), the term “tenant” was used in
+In Keystone v1 and v2 (both deprecated), the term "tenant" was used in
 OpenStack.
-With Keystone v3, the term “project” got adopted and both the
+With Keystone v3, the term "project" got adopted and both the
 terms became interchangeable.
 According to OpenStack
 glossary :cite:p:`openstackglos`,
 Projects represent the base unit of resources (compute, storage and